 This means you need to drop the domain from the URL, keeping the forward-slash that comes after it.
 For example:

-Remember, you must have your custom domain configured in Site Builder before this will work.
+Remember, your custom domain must be configured in Site Builder before this will work.

 Redirect TypeBack to top

 Site Builder offers two types of URL redirects: 301 & 302.